centreon/centreon-documentation/en/upgrade/upgrade-from-19-10.md

 This procedure is the same than to upgrade a Centreon Central server.

+> At the end of the update, configuration should be deployed from the Central server.

 ## Upgrade the Pollers

 ### Update the Centreon repository